• Skip to primary navigation

 Method

-1. Combine the yeast, honey, water, and half the flour in a mixing bowl.
-Mix until well combined.
-Scraping down the sides and combining all the ingredients.
+1. Combine the yeast, honey, warm water, and half the flour in a large mixing bowl.
+Mix until smooth and well combined, scraping down the sides as needed

-3. After the dough rests, add the rest of the flour, salt, and one tablespoon of the olive oil.
-Knead until dough is well combined and smooth.
+3. Once bubbly, add the remaining flour, salt, and one tablespoon of olive oil.
+Knead by hand or with a stand mixer for about 5 minutes until the dough is smooth and elastic

-4. Place dough into a bowl brushed with the remaining tablespoon of olive oil.
-Cover and let rise for one hour or until it has roughly doubled in size.
+4. Brush a clean bowl with the remaining tablespoon of olive oil.
+Place the dough inside and turn once to coat the top.
+Cover with plastic wrap and let rise for one hour or until doubled in size

 Nutrition